Today, I would like to invite you to do a little thought experiment.

 - to do some sports the next morning (for example, running shoes and clothes),

-On day two you add whatever else you need to add to live your life in the way you want and need to live it.
+On day two you are going to add whatever else you need to add to live your life in the way you want to live it.

 And so on – day by day.